rtuszik/replicate-flux-lora/README.md

 ## Overview

-This Image Generator GUI is a Python application that provides a user-friendly interface for generating images using the Flux-Dev LoRA model via Replicate.
+This Image Generator GUI is a Python application that provides a user-friendly interface for generating images using the [LucaTaco Flux-Dev LoRA explorer](https://replicate.com/lucataco/flux-dev-lora/readme) via Replicate.
 It allows users to input prompts, adjust various parameters, and generate high-quality images with ease.

 ## Features